 PARISH PASTORAL COUNCIL The Parish Pastoral Council is a consultative body entrusted with the task of reflecting on the parish's vision and mission.
 In a spirit of service to the community the Pastoral Council works with the parish priest to foster and support appropriate pastoral action.
 Members serve a four-year term with half the Council changing every two years.
 As we begin to plan for 2023, new members are needed.
-Any active parishioner 18 years of age or older may be nominated or may nominate needed.
 Any active parishioner 18 years of age or older may be nominated or may nominate his/herself.
 If you are interested, please talk to Fr Paul or to any of the current members.
-For more information go to the "Our Parish" tab on the Home Page of the parish website www.stmarysconcord.org.au
+For more information go to the "Our Parish" tab on the Page the parish website Home of www.stmarysconcord.org.au